The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Proof of Theorems , and

 A numerical computation in dimension $d=1$ in Figure~\ref{fig:J_over_lambda} below confirms that $J$ is not concave over $\R_+$.
 Also $\lambda\mapsto J(\lambda)/\lambda$ is not decreasing, except when restricted to integers. \end{remark}

-The next theorem follows from using the concentration-compactness technique for operators~\cite{Friesecke-03,FraLieSeiSie-07,Lewin-11} and from the concavity of $J(\lambda)$ on each $(N-1,N)$.
+The next theorem follows from using the concentration-compactness technique for operators~\cite{Friesecke-03,FraLieSeiSie-07,Lewin-11,LenLew-10} and from the concavity of $J(\lambda)$ on each $(N-1,N)$.
 It also follows from a profile decomposition similar to that used in~\cite{HonKwoYoo-19}.
-We will not write the proof in this paper.
+We will not write the proof in this paper, since the result is in fact also contained in~\cite[Thm.
+27]{Lewin-11} (with $W = 0$ there) using Remark~\ref{rmk:N-particle} about the link with the $N$-particle problem.

-\begin{theorem}[Existence under the binding condition~{\cite[Thm.~27]{Lewin-11}}] Let $d\geq1$ and $1<p<1+2/d$.
+\begin{theorem}[Existence under the binding condition] Let $d\geq1$ and $1<p<1+2/d$.
 Let $N \in \N$ be such that the following binding inequalities hold:

 Then, the problem $J(N)$ has a minimiser. \end{theorem}

 In usual concentration compactness theory, one requires the continuous binding inequality